hashicorp/terraform-provider-azurerm/website/docs/r/function_app.html.markdown

 * `app_settings` - (Optional) A key-value pair of App Settings.

-* `enabled` - (Optional) Is the Azure Function service enabled?
+* `enabled` - (Optional) Is the Function App enabled?
 Changing this forces a new resource to be created.

 * `version` - (Optional) The runtime version associated with the Function App.
 Possible values are `~1` and `beta`.
 Defaults to `~1`.